tiborsaas/craft-starter/readme.md

 ## Folders

- - `/static` folder contains a Gulp setup that compiles SASS + JS to a minified version
+ - `/static` folder contains a Gulp setup that compiles SASS + JS to a minified version.
+It helps the kickstart of a new project's frontend side, but it's undrelated to Craft.
+Feel free to delete it.
  - `/temp` folder is just my convention to store client assets there, they ignored by GIT
  - `/web` is where you should copy the Craft installation